ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

             utils.save_variable(cube=cube, var=short_name, outdir=out_dir, attrs=all_attributes)
 ```

-Have a look at the netCDF file, and confirm that the coordinates now have much
+Run the CMORizer script once more.
+Have a look at the netCDF file,
+and confirm that the coordinates now have much more metadata added to them.
-more metadata added to them.
-Then, run the test recipe again with the latest
+Then, run the test recipe again with the latest CMORizer output.
-CMORizer output.
 The next error is:

 ~~~
 esmvalcore.cmor.check.CMORCheckError: There were errors in variable GPP: